knbknb/find-emoji-dik/README.md

 ## Tests

+(under construction).
-Test with pytest, e.g. `pytest-3 unittest_mobydick_strings.py` (under construction).
+Test with pytest, e.g.,
+`pytest-3 unittest_mobydick_strings.py`
+or
+`python -m unittest discover -s tests -p 'test_*.py'`

 ## Obsolete

-I've looked at the original emojidick community project, but that book is available only as a PDF with emojis  rowwise concatenated into larger images.
+I've looked at the original emojidick community project, but that book is available only as a PDF with emojis  concatenated into larger images.
 There is some code left for parsing the PDF, but I'll delete it later.